 Preparing for Tutoring

-QR Center Q-Tutoring can be used to develop math learning strategies, core skills, and mindset in order to learn more successfully in your math-related courses.
+QR Center Q-Tutoring can be used to develop math problem-solving, learning, and mindset skills in order to learn more successfully in your math-related courses.
 If you find any core math-related material challenging in your courses, please seek out support from our drop-in tutors.
-While QR peer tutors do not do homework or help with class-specific content, they will be able to help students better understand mathematics in these classes.
+While Q-Tutors do not do homework or help with class-specific content, they will be able to help students better understand quantitative material in these classes.
 Student tutors may assist with basic quantitative skills, such as arithmetic, algebra, graphing, data management and visualization, and writing about numbers.
-Typical situations for QR Center tutoring include:
+Typical situations for QR Center Q-tutoring include:

 What should I bring to tutoring?

 Please come prepared in order to maximize your time at tutoring.
 Feel free to bring any materials you’d like to discuss.
 While our tutors will not complete graded assignments with you, they will be sure to help you with similar material, in particular the mathematical concepts, so that you can be more successful on those assignments.
 Please bring:

 - Your book

 - Practice problems, homework, and old or practice exams

 Does the QR Center offer private tutoring?